 Physical.
 We think with the head, ear, nose, hand, circumstances of the body.
 One thinks by reading, writing, speaking, silencing.
 One thinks with and without words.
 Thinking is multisensory.
 Body and mind are not split, but united in the totality of existence.

-“Education” as it exists – between, on one side, a fragmented academy, also tired and in crisis, and, on the other, an uncritical techno-messianism – may not account for the many impasses of our time (I develop this crisis further here).
-Therefore, I propose a practice that is, besides itinerant, eccentric, without a single center.
+Education as it exists – between, on one side, a fragmented academy, also tired and in crisis, and, on the other, an uncritical techno-messianism – may not account for the many impasses of our time (I develop this crisis further here).
+Therefore, I propose a practice that is, besides itinerant, eccentric.

 An Eccentric Practice.
 A “School” Without a Center.

-I propose a reflective move to the physical world, to what Benjamin might call the “aura” of places where people gather to deliberate, to walk – educating themselves among examples, references (pieces of the past), open answers.
-It can still mean a sensory expansion of what Fred Dewey initiated with the Portable Polis.
-And it can be responses (instead of “solution”) to situations, with designs of programs of thought (itinerant, physical, human) based on determined perplexities.
+I propose a reflective move to the physical world, to what Benjamin might call the aura of places where people gather to deliberate – educating themselves among examples, references (pieces of the past), open answers.
+It can also mean a sensory expansion of what Fred Dewey initiated with the Portable Polis.
+And it can be responses to situations, with designs of programs of thought based on perplexities.

-We can study in How Not to Be the Crazy Uncle exploring 10 lessons from The Origins of Totalitarianism, by Arendt, reading the text in memorials and political sites; we can travel between Germany, Poland, Italy with the theme Remembering to Remember, elaborating questions of collective memory, amnesias and amnesties, between the “wounds of the past” and the meanings of the present; we can create sessions-deliberations on Has Truth Truly Ended?, in documentation centers, journalism newsrooms, social media agencies, departments of historiography; we can create a program-question on Is There a Remedy for the World’s Pains?, exploring crossings between psychology, psychiatry and politics, thinking of interactions between self and society; we can read and deliberate in theaters and cinemas on whether we became Subject to Shocks, an update of the concept of subjection, no longer to kings, but to dopamine and behaviorist tactics.
+We can study in How Not to Be the Crazy Uncle exploring lessons from The Origins of Totalitarianism, by Arendt, reading the text in memorials and political sites; we can travel between Germany, Poland, Italy with the theme Remembering to Remember, elaborating questions of collective memory, amnesias and amnesties; we can create sessions-deliberations on Has Truth Truly Ended?, in documentation centers, journalism newsrooms, social media agencies, departments of historiography; we can create a program-question on Is There a Remedy for the World’s Pains?, crossing psychology, psychiatry and politics, thinking of interactions between self and society; we can read and deliberate in theaters and cinemas on whether we became Subjects to Shocks, an update of the concept of subjection, no longer to kings, but to dopamine and behaviorist tactics.

 We can work with schools, universities.
-We can organize with professional groups (architects, journalists, lawyers, psychologists, etc.), overcoming technical fragmentation with philosophical and humanist visions.
-We can gather informal groups, laypeople, transnational “citizens” who want to “think what we are doing” visiting sites, encountering other faces and bodies.
+We can organize with professional groups (architects, journalists, lawyers, psychologists, programmers etc.), overcoming technical fragmentation with philosophical and humanist visions.
+We can gather informal groups, laypeople, transnational citizens who want to think what we are doing visiting sites, encountering other faces and voices.

 The paths are many, and they are open.
 The horizons for thinking together are unlimited.
 The task is urgent.
 If you have ideas to update the itinerant method, write to me at rafaelkasper@gmail.com